alvin677/marsx/README.md

 # MarsX
 This is the official MarsX scripting documentation.
-MarsX uses javascript for logic.
+MarsX uses Javascript to create game logic.

 Websites recommended to learn JavaScript at: